 Creative Technology Advisor

 Bushra Burge is the Owner and Creative Director award-winning creative technology company BB Studio.
 Her background of science, technology and sustainable design cultivates innovation within her multi-disciplinary team.
 BB Studio's recent projects have included engaging immersive stories using virtual reality integrated with proprietary wearable technology used for educational and science communication, fashion marketing and user-centred research and development.
 Her career started 20 years ago as a software engineer within financial data, including the very first pioneering corporate e-commerce sites.
 Since then she has also had successful careers in sustainable fashion, academia and wearable technology.

-Helen is passionate about Finance, Education and the sometimes obscure intersection between the two.
+Helen is passionate about finance, education and diversity and enjoys bringing the three areas together.
 Whilst at Goldman Sachs, she not only immersed herself in the world of long-term investing as a professional but also ran various initiatives designed to educate and inspire employees across the firm as a committee member of the Goldman Sachs Firmwide Black Network.
-Her passion for Education and Finance has most recently taken her to the UK Department for Education where she works as a Financial Policy Analyst.
-Outside of work, Helen volunteers for Action Tutoring, an education charity supporting pupils from disadvantaged backgrounds to achieve a higher level of academic attainment, with a view of helping them progress to further education, employment or training.store and collect data for your site.
+Her passion for education and finance has taken her to the Department for Education where she has held various roles including as a financial policy and strategy adviser for the apprenticeship programme in England.
+Here she advised on how the programme’s finances could be managed better both in the present and the future and engaged directly in negotiations with HM Treasury to secure funding for future years.

 Head of Community